-With stunning turquoise lakes and countless waterfalls, Plitvice Lakes National Park is one place you wouldn’t want to miss on your visit to Croatia.
+With its stunning turquoise lakes and countless waterfalls, the Plitvice Lakes National Park is one place you wouldn’t want to miss on your visit to Croatia.

 In this blog post, I will share the route I ended up taking as well as my tips for an amazing visit to Plitvice Lakes National Park.
 You’ll find out everything from what entrance to choose to how to reach some great viewpoints.